History of the Far North of Scotland Railway Line: Invergordon to Bonar Bridge

-In the Parliamentary session that year, the Ross-shire Extension Act was passed, on 11 May 1863, authorising extension of the line to Bonar Bridge, a further 26 mi.
+In the parliamentary session that year, the Inverness and Aberdeen Junction Railway (Bonar Bridge Extension) Act 1863 (26 & 27 Vict. c. xxxii) was passed, on 11 May 1863, authorising extension of the line to Bonar Bridge, a further 26 mi.

 The extension railway was opened to a station called Meikle Ferry, 2+1/2 mi beyond Tain, on Dornoch Firth on 1 June 1864.
 The station closed in 1868 after the line advanced.
 The station buildings still exist (2015) as 'The Dornoch Bridge Inn' (now closed).
 The ferry crossing led to a coach connection which was laid on from Meikle Ferry to towns and villages in Sutherland and Caithness but the ferry was nearly 1 mi into the Dornoch Firth from the station, and journeys north were inconvenient.

 The line was opened to Bonar Bridge on 1 October 1864, but this station too was some distance from the place it purported to serve; the station was located on the south side of the Kyle of Sutherland, in a village slightly to the south called Ardgay.

-Railway amalgamations were still on the agenda, and the Highland Railway was formed by merging the Inverness and Aberdeen Railway and the Inverness and Perth Junction Railway; the authorising Act received the Royal Assent on 29 June 1865.
+Railway amalgamations were still on the agenda, and the Highland Railway was formed by merging the Inverness and Aberdeen Railway and the Inverness and Perth Junction Railway; the Highland Railway Act 1865 (28 & 29 Vict. c. clxviii) authorising this received royal assent on 29 June 1865.